Further training

 Ticket Inspector

-Become a ticket inspector
+Become a ticket inspector at BLS now – start your further career

 • You have a good level of basic fitness.
 Good eyesight and hearing are also important.

-In the modular course, you’ll learn the theory and practice of this exciting and active profession over the course of eight months.
+In the modular training course you'll learn the theory and practice of this exciting and active profession over the course of eight months.
 This will also include the use of e-learning modules.
-You’ll quickly put what you’ve learnt into practice and gain valuable experience with our passengers along the way.
-Your practice instructor will support and guide you day-by-day.
+You’ll quickly put what you've learnt into practice and gain valuable experience with our passengers along the way.
+Your on-the-job trainer will accompany and support you in your daily work.
 Most of the theoretical training takes place in Bern.
-During training, you’ll receive a training salary.
-This gross salary is between CHF 4,100 and 5,600 per month, dependent on your age and experience.
-BLS assumes the costs of further training amounting to CHF 80,000.
-In return, you are committed to working as a ticket inspector for three years.
-After successfully completing your training, we guarantee you a job as a ticket inspector at one of our locations in Bern, Brig, Langnau or Spiez.

 After successfully completing your training, you'll benefit from attractive and progressive employment conditions.
 Here are some advantages that may interest you: